lupyuen/nuttx-star64/README.md

 # Enable Scheduler Logging

-Scheduler Logging in NuttX seems to be changed recently.
+Scheduler Logging in NuttX seems to have changed recently.
 To enable Scheduler Logging...

 - `make menuconfig`